 If that’s your process, by all means.
 I’m just saying, as far as tips for celebrating Day of the Dead in Mexico go, keep your expectations wiiiiiide open.

 20. Don’t forget to think about your own lost loved ones

 While you’re deep in face paint, marigolds, and the sweetest bread you’ll ever taste, don’t forget what’s at the core of Día de los Muertos: remembering and honoring your deceased family members and loved ones.

-Don’t forget to take some time, if only internally, to think about your own.
+Don’t forget to take some time, if only internally, to remember your own.
 Drunk Aunt Sally must have provided plenty of anecdotes to bring on a laugh or two.

-More tips for celebrating Day of the Dead in Mexico
+More info for celebrating Day of the Dead in Mexico

 Have you ever attended a holiday celebration in another country?